-| Front Page | Information | Computer | Computer setup tips | Router setup tips | Funnies & Everything Else | XP setup tips | Address munging for newsgroups | Junkware | Alternate Data Streams | |
+Front Page | Information | Computer | Router setup tips | XP setup tips | Address munging for newsgroups | Junkware | Alternate Data Streams | Check, Credit or Debit? | |

-| Do you seem to be getting spam from my domain?
-Please see this note I'll put a If you find a dead link, a typo or have a suggestion, there's a link at the bottom of the page that you can use to send me an Email.
-Date format is MM/DD/YYYY |
+Do you seem to be getting spam from my domain?
+Please see this note If you find a dead link, a typo or have a suggestion, there's a link at the bottom of the page that you can use to send me an Email. |

 You don't want to dawdle around before installing a firewall and/or router.
 And would be preferred.
 I get an average of 20-30 scans an hour, and that number has been increasing for a couple of years.
 Most are benign in the sense that they aren't a type that would affect my computer anyway, but at least some of them could cause problems if I didn't have some protection and/or had something installed that I didn't know about.
 If you happen to get one of those scans right away, you could be in for serious trouble.
 Worm scans are very common and the lifespan of an unprotected XP computer on the internet can be measured in minutes unless your ISP happens to be blocking the ports that will infect it.
 Many are, some aren't.
 But a router protects you from all of the known and [so far] unknown scanning vulnerabilities.

 Cable IP ranges are a favorite target because they have a relatively high percentage of unprotected computers and have always on, high speed connections.
-So if they can get access to your computer, they can use it to do a lot more scans, or to attack a web site, or store files that they are worried about keeping on thier own computer, or send spam, or pretty much anything they want.
+So if they can get access to your computer, they can use it to do a lot more scans, or to attack a web site, or store files that they are worried about keeping on their own computer, or send spam, or pretty much anything they want.
 With everything being traced back to you instead of them.
 A huge percentage of spam is sent from compromised home computers with a high speed connection.

 The first thing to change is the Password.
 Since it's only accessible from your internal computer(s) behind the router you may not need to make it your most difficult password, but don't make it too easy either.
 There have been conflicting reports of a vulnerability that allows access to the log in screen from the internet.
 And of course you could make a configuration mistake.
 Some routers or firmware versions allow "Remote Administration", if yours does, be sure it's Disabled.
 Once you change the password, the next screen will require you to log in again.